xgbuils/iterum/README.md

 [...doubleObj] // returns [0, 2, 4, 6, 8, 10, 12, 14, 16, 18, 20]
 ```

-This package takes advantage of lazy iterables and provides an Array-like API that builds new lazy iterables based on other iterables.
+This package takes advantage of lazy iterables and provides an API that builds new lazy iterables based on other iterables.
 The previous example with Iterum class can be expressed thus:

 ``` javascript
 // potentially [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]